Paul H. Thompson (1990-2002)

 During his tenure, Thompson dealt with budget woes and a troubled athletic program that garnered national attention.
 He led WSU through a time of significant growth, attracted new endowments and oversaw many building and infrastructure improvements on campus.

 Thompson also was committed to building positive relationships between the university and its surrounding communities, along with finding ways to meet their educational needs.
-These efforts including laying the foundation for the permanent Weber State University Davis campus in Layton.
+These efforts included laying the foundation for the permanent Weber State University Davis campus in Layton.